 I remember walking around the betting ring at Great Yarmouth.
 I must have been in my late teens or early twenties.
 The bookmakers used to price up a field of two-year-old debutantes in a painfully slow fashion.
 In those days, to an extent, they made the market.
 Some brave souls would literally take a stand - daring to chalk up the odds.
 It was a marvel to witness and added a buzz to the ring that is lacking in this modern era.

 If Honest Joe (Turf Accountant) made a mistake, you could get 10/1 on a beast that should have been half those odds.
 Sure, it didn't happen too often but those were the days when the betting market literally formed before your eyes.
+It's true for the best online pokies which make great game play for those who love a bet.

 With the introduction of the betting exchanges, the market starts taking shape the evening before.
 When bookmakers detail the betting on course, they simply use the exchanges as their point of reference.
 How could they go against such a mighty machine?
 They simply have no option to follow its lead.